techwithlanre/alveum/README.md

 ```

 ### 2️⃣ Setup Hive
 Ensure Hive is properly set up and initialized in your app.
-You may need to create a Hive box named `'posts'` before running the app.
+You may need to create a Hive box named `'posts'` before running the app. check main.dart

 ### 3️⃣ Run the App
 Execute the following command: